-These conservative estimates of the harms caused by medicine in Australia are alarming.
-As is Australia's failure to achieve its goals of halving the extent of medicine-related harm in the WHO Medication Without Harm Challenge (2020-2025).9,10
+These conservative estimates of the harms caused by medicines in Australia are alarming.
+As is Australia's failure to achieve its goals of halving the extent of medicine-related harm in the WHO Medication Without Harm Challenge (2020-2025).^{9,10}

-Existing medicine safety learning and reporting systems are ad hoc, limited to specific facilities, not connected and usually rely on the goodwill of health professionals to contribute to.
+Existing medicine safety learning and reporting systems are ad hoc, limited to specific facilities, not connected and usually rely on the goodwill of health professionals for contribution.
 Similarly, Coroners have made numerous recommendations on deaths which could have been prevented if stronger medicine safety systems were in place.